Workers in Maine will get paid family and medical leave starting in 2026

 The Democratic-led Legislature already approved a nearly $10 billion essential services budget that went into effect on July 1.
 That budget was approved along party lines in March, Democrats said, to prevent any late partisan attempt to use a government shutdown as a bargaining tactic.

-The budgetary addendum, about $445 million dealing with extras, likely won’t go into effect until late October because it failed to muster a two-thirds majority in the Legislature to go into effect immediately.
+The budgetary addendum, about $445 million dealing with extras, likely won’t go into effect until late October because it failed to muster a two-thirds majority in the Legislature it would’ve needed to go into effect immediately.

-It includes language to start the paid leave program that will funded through a payroll tax split between workers and employers and capped at 1% of wages.
+It includes language to start the paid leave program that will be funded through a payroll tax split between workers and employers and capped at 1% of wages.
 Qualifying conditions include the birth or adoption of a child, a serious illness, care for a sick relative or transition from military deployment.

+Businesses with fewer than 15 employees are not required to make employer contributions to the program.
+Companies that already offer comparable benefits can just stick with their current plans.

 Key to support were several tax-related proposals including one that raised the amount of pension income that’s exempt from state income taxes from $30,000 to $35,000.
 Lawmakers also included money to double the pay of childcare workers, as well as funding for the governor’s proposed Dirigo Business Tax Incentive Plan, which would replace the existing Pine Tree Development Zones.

 The governor initially balked at the paid leave proposal, which was opposed by the Maine State Chamber of Commerce and others in the business community, but the bill was tweaked to win her support.